-State record book winners will earn the opportunity to attend the Texas 4-H Leadership Conference which is held during Thanksgiving break.
-Cost of the trip to the 4-H member is typically between \$1,250 - \$1,500.
+State record book winners will earn the opportunity to attend the Texas 4-H Leadership Conference which is typically held during Thanksgiving break.
+There is a cost to the 4-H members associated with the trip that is between \$1,250 - \$1,500.